Living with HIV

 • Difficulty in getting mental health services

-• What are the warning signs of a mental health problem?
+• What are the warning signs of a mental health condition?

-Changes in how a person feels or acts can be a warning sign of a mental health problem.
+Changes in how a person feels or acts can be a warning sign of a mental health condition.
 For example, potential signs of depression include:

 • Losing interest in activities that are usually enjoyable